Bangkok to Chai Nat October 2019

 On the drive to Petchabun a road bully in a black Ford Ranger was tailgating us (we had nowhere to go being right behind another vehicle) and eventually went to the inside lane, maintained position at our window and threatened us.

 It was an easy drive from Chaiyapum to Khao Yai and we arrived in the early afternoon.
 Finding somewhere to stay was a challenge.
 Then finding somewhere to eat was a further challenge.

 We took rural roads through hilly country from Khao Yai to Wang Nam Khiao, arriving in time for lunch.

 We stayed at Favaree after checking out many guest houses.
 Later in the day we drove to the lookout at Pha Keb Tawan but the heat haze destroyed the view.

 Before heading to Bangkok we re-visited Pha Keb Tawan.

-Easy drive to Bangkok that got more stressful as we got closer to the city.
-Eventually made it Sukhumvit 101 without incident.
+It was an easy drive to Bangkok that got more stressful as we got closer to the city.
+We eventually made it Sukhumvit 101 without incident.

 © Kim Epton 2019

 Feel free to use any part of this document but please do the right thing and give attribution.
 It will enhance the SEO of your website/blog and Adventures.

 1003 words, 58 photographs.